-I am not fond of attacking great writers or artists for how they conducted their personal lives, whether it’s sexist men doing it to women or feminist women doing it in turn to men or whatever the situation is.
+I am not fond of attacking great writers or artists for how they conducted their personal lives, whether it’s sexist men doing it to women or feminist women doing it in turn to men or whatever.
 Could the critics pass this test?
 Whose personal life would escape censure?
 And what, really, does it matter to literary history if you were a good mother or not?

 The only revelation in this book that shocked me was intellectual rather than personal: Sontag, who wrote so authoritatively about German-language literature and culture, did not read German.
 (Then again, neither do I.) Nunez also shares a very strange anecdote toward the end of the book about Edward Said, but it is Said who comes off poorly there, not Sontag.

-A writer’s politics are a more important question than his or her personal life, in my view, but this book doesn’t deal with that vexed Sontagian question.
-If I were going to criticize Sontag, it would probably be for her political activities, from the overwrought radicalism of the 1960s (“The white race is the cancer of human history”) to her self-aggrandizing and grotesquely bellicose “liberal imperialist” interventions in Bosnia and Kosovo, which Toni Morrison and Fran Lebowitz mocked in Stockholm, as John Leonard reproachfully reports:
+Writers’ politics are a more important question than their personal lives, but this book doesn’t deal with that vexed Sontagian question.
+If I were going to criticize Sontag, it would be for her political activities, from the overwrought radicalism of the 1960s (“The white race is the cancer of human history”) to her self-aggrandizing and bellicose “liberal imperialist” interventions in Bosnia and Kosovo, which Toni Morrison and Fran Lebowitz mocked in Stockholm, as John Leonard reproachfully reports:

 [I didn’t know] about the scam she pulled with Lebowitz on an English reporter.
 They knew this reporter would ask what she intended to do with her $825,000 in prize money.
 By prearrangement, Toni said she would go to Somalia and mount, in Mogadishu, a stage production of The Emperor Jones.